AntonC9018/Dungeon-Hopper-Docs/docs/chains.md

 > NOTE: The priority numbers of a chain instance are not restored once a handler is removed.

-Techinically, you may use floats, but you are recommended to use unsigned integers.
+Technically, you may use floats, but you are recommended to use unsigned integers.
 Also, do not use numbers from 1 to 5 for priority numbers as those are processed as indicating ranks instead.

 #### Why is it useful?